vilanz/xp-notifier/README.md

 ## Generating assets for releases

 Run `./release-assets/create-assets.sh` and it'll create a `meta.json` (for ingame auto-updater) and `XpNotifier.zip` (for the mod files itself).
-This could be included in a GitHub Action someday.
+It only works on Windows due to the BLT Hasher being Windows-only.
+This could be made into a GitHub Action...